SHUR1K-N/Project-Pwnag0dchi/README.md

   	* Current interface's IP address (helps with connecting via SSH / web UI)
 * More stuff I may be forgetting
 <img src="https://github.com/SHUR1K-N/Project-Pwnag0dchi/assets/42811989/f375ba99-673f-4b7c-b8ad-d2f8dd662270" width="700">

+# Installing Plugins & Applying Configurations
+1. Download all plugins from the "Plugins" directory here
+2. Copy all plugins to `/usr/local/share/pwnagotchi/custom-plugins/`
+3. Download all files from the "Configurations" directory here
+4. Coopy all files to `/etc/pwnagotchi/`
+5. Apply all changes using `sudo systemctl restart pwnagotchi.service`

+## Initial settings to be changed
+Via web UI: Plugins > web-cfg

+Via `/etc/pwnagotchi/config.toml`

+Then make the following additions / changes:

+1. `main.name` should be whatever you'd like to name your Pwnagotchi (example: Pwnag0dchi)
+2. `main.whitelist.#0` & `main.plugins.grid.exclude` should be the SSID of your home Wi-Fi network, so your Pwnagotchi does not attack it (example: Shuriken-WiFi_2.4GHz)
+3. `main.plugins.wpa-sec.api_key` should be your WPA-sec API key (go [here first](https://wpa-sec.stanev.org) and click on "Get key" to get your free API key e-mailed to you
+	> NOTE: When copy-pasting the API key to `main.plugins.wpa-sec.api_key`, make sure there are no spaces at the beginning or end of the API key

 # Parts To Get
 * [Waveshare 2.13 inch e-Ink display](https://www.waveshare.com/2.13inch-e-paper-hat.htm)